sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 ### The First Tasks Run By the Server

-Whenever the server is booted, there are a few tasks it runs right at the beginning, before accepting connections or getting the value of $server_optoins.dump_interval to schedule the first checkpoint (see below for more information on checkpoint scheduling).
+Whenever the server is booted, there are a few tasks it runs right at the beginning, before accepting connections or getting the value of $server_options.dump_interval to schedule the first checkpoint (see below for more information on checkpoint scheduling).

 First, the server calls $do_start_script() and passes in script content via the args built-in variable.
 The script content is specified on the command line when the server is started.
 The server can call this verb multiple times, once each for the -c and -f command line arguments.